aslamdoctor/rearrange-woocommerce-products/readme.txt

 5. Shortcut link under Categories section to sort by categories

 == ChangeLog ==

+= Version 4.1.2 =
+* tested with wordpress version 6.1.1
+* tested with woocommerce version 7.2.0
+* added page for troubleshooting guidelines

 = Version 4.1.1 =
 * Added translations for: